Qengineering/TensorFlow_Lite_SSD_RPi_64-bits/README.md

 A fast C++ implementation of TensorFlow Lite on a bare Raspberry Pi 4.
 The Raspberry Pi 64 bits version of Ubuntu is used as operating system.
-Once overclocked to 1925 MHz, the app runs a whooping 24 FPS!
+Once overclocked to 1925 MHz, the app runs a whopping 24 FPS!
 Without any hardware accelerator, just you and your Pi.

 https://arxiv.org/abs/1611.10012 <br/>